The Flight of the Bumblebee in a Non-Commutative Geometry: A New Black Hole Solution: Conclusion

+\acknowledgments{ A.A.A.F. is supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ), project numbers 150223/2025-0 and 1951/2025.
+N. H. is supported by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), grant No. 152891/2025-0.
 I. P. L. was partially supported by the National Council for Scientific and Technological Development - CNPq grant 312547/2023-4.
 I. P .L. would like to acknowledge networking support by the COST Action BridgeQG (CA23130) and the COST Action RQI (CA23115), supported by COST (European Cooperation in Science and Technology).
 N. H. would like to acknowledge networking support of the COST Action CA 22113 - Fundamental challenges in theoretical physics (Theory and Challenges), CA 21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), CA 21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), and CA 23130 - Bridging high and low energies in search of quantum gravity (BridgeQG).
 Moreover, the authors would like to thank Filip Požar for the useful correspondence exchanged.
 FSNL acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, and funding through the research grants UIDB/04434/2020, UIDP/04434/2020 and PTDC/FIS-AST/0054/2021.}